 NEMO’s panoramic roof and the “Energetica” exhibition, photos by DigiDaan, courtesy of NEMO.

 NEMO also hosts temporary exhibitions, workshops, and educational programs.

 The museum’s building, fully accessible to people with disabilities, includes two cafes, one situated on the panoramic terrace and open in summer, and another located in the museum’s lobby.

-Cover photo by DigiDaan
+Cover photo by DigiDaan, courtesy of NEMO.